-- Brand Discovery & Persona Development: We’ll take care of the tedious research and discovery process to help you define everything from personality to long term direction.
+- Brand Discovery & Persona Development: We’ll take care of the tedious research and discovery process to help you define everything from personality to long-term direction.

-- Scope Out The Competition: We’ll conduct top-level analysis of your competitors to see what strategies they’re using – and how you can beat them!
+- Scope Out The Competition: We’ll conduct a top-level analysis of your competitors to see what strategies they’re using – and how you can beat them!

 - Finding Your Voice: We will work with you to ensure your brand voice matches the image you’re cultivating for your company.

 - Logo Design & Style Guides: We will help you with the visual aspects of your business identity, which includes color selection, typography, symbols, icons, and more.

 - Website Design & Development: We’ll craft your site in a way that creates a powerful impression on visitors, makes your brand values crystal clear – and looks fantastic!